TRIQS/ctseg/doc/guide/step_by_step.rst

 .. warning::

-    In CTSEG-J, the meaning of the ``hartree_shift`` parameter is not the same as in CTHYB.
+    In CTSEG, the meaning of the ``hartree_shift`` parameter is not the same as in CTHYB.
 In CTHYB, it represents a shift of the chemical potential with respect to the one already contained in ``G0_iw``.
-In CTSEG-J, ``hartree_shift`` is the full chemical potential with all shifts applied.
+In CTSEG, ``hartree_shift`` is the full chemical potential with all shifts applied.

 If the list of chemical potentials is extracted from the CTHYB input ``G0_iw`` as above, then::